eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Initiate monitoring
 ===================

-Once in the application, the first Dialog that appear ask the user to insert a domain in order to start monitoring that domain.
+Once in the application, the first dialog that appears asks the user to enter a domain to begin monitoring it.
 Monitoring a domain means to listen in that domain for DDS entities that are running and reporting statistical data.
 Please refer to section :ref:`monitor_domain` for further information.